alvarosantamariagomez/sari/examples/README.md

 These examples can be used to test and validate some of the analysis options of a local installation of SARI.
 To do so:
-1. upload the files
+1. upload one of the files
 2. select the 1D format
-3. select time units years
+3. select the time units years
+4. select the series units m, mm or none, depending on the file uploaded
-4. click plot
+5. click plot
-5. upload the same file in *load SARI model* (Andillary information)
+6. upload the same file in the *load SARI model* option (andillary information block)
-6. if the loaded file contains a KF model, click on the *run KF* button
+7. if the loaded file contains a KF model, click on the *run KF* button
-7. compare the estimated values with those indecated in the file header
+8. compare the estimated values with those indicated in the header of the uploaded file